qiskit-community/qiskit-nature/README.md

 from qiskit.algorithms.minimum_eigensolvers import VQE

 vqe = VQE(estimator, ansatz, optimizer)
+# ensure that the optimizer starts in the all-zero state which corresponds to
+# the Hartree-Fock starting point
+vqe.initial_point = [0] * ansatz.num_parameters

 # prepare the ground-state solver and run it
 from qiskit_nature.second_q.algorithms import GroundStateEigensolver